A Personal Blog

 The Life & Death of the New York Nightclub

-This is going to be a post about 90s dance music and the 90s New York City (and surrounding areas) nightclub scene.
-I’m not particularly proud of my once taste in music, but I’m certainly proud of the many good times I’ve had in the once nightclubs.
-There’s a lot to tell from this era and if you happened to have been alive during it and if you happened to have lived in the New York tri-state area, you may just relate to what I’m about to share below.
-Either that, or you were simply annoyed by the entire thing.
-Or you found yourself somewhere in the middle.
+This post is about 90s dance music and the New York City (and surrounding areas) nightclub scene.
+I’m not exactly proud of my taste in music back then, but I am proud of the countless good times I had in those nightclubs.
+There’s a lot to tell from that era, and if you were alive and if you happened to have resided in the New York tri-state area, you might relate to what I’m about to share.
+Or maybe you were annoyed by the whole thing.
+Or perhaps, like most people, you sat somewhere in between.

 Read more